 Marigolds, in my opinion, are one of the most versatile plants in gardens and flower beds.
 There are so many shapes, sizes, and colors.
 They are much more than just a smelly plant!

-Previously, French types were considered Tagetes patula, but now they have found their way to the genus Tagetes erecta.
+Previously, French types were considered Tagetes patula but that species is now a synonym of Tagetes erecta.
 Many scientific names have changed over the past several years, and some of the changes have been surprising.
 Previously, the taller Marigolds were Tagetes erecta while the shorter, bushier types were Tagetes patula… I am not a botanist, so I just go with the flow…

 Most Tagetes species grow well in any type of soil as long as it is well-drained.